p2p-ld/numpydantic/README.md

   recreate the model in the native format
 - **Schema Generation** - Correct JSON Schema for arrays, complete with shape and dtype constraints, to make your models interoperable
+- **Fast** - The validation codepath is careful to take quick exits and not perform unnecessary work, and interfaces use whatever tools available to validate against array metadata and lazy load to avoid expensive i/o operations.
+Our goal is to make numpydantic a tool you don't ever need to think about.

 Coming soon:
 - **Metadata** - This package was built to be used with [linkml arrays](https://linkml.io/linkml/schemas/arrays.html),